AdrianD1021/Group-8-Final-Project/README.md

 - **Matplotlib**
 - **Pandas**
 - **NLTK**
   - **Tokenizer**
-- **Lemmatizer** (Lemmatization is the pre - process involved in natural language processing, which involves distilling words to their foundational forms)
+  - **Lemmatizer** (Lemmatization is the pre-process involved in natural language processing, which involves distilling words to their foundational forms)
   - **Stop words**
 - **Sklearn**
 - **TF-IDF**
- - Term Frequency (TF) – Measures how often a word appears in a document, with more frequent words getting higher scores.
+  - **Term Frequency (TF)** – Measures how often a word appears in a document, with more frequent words getting higher scores.
- - Inverse Document Frequency (IDF) – Highlights unique words by lowering the score of common words.
+  - **Inverse Document Frequency (IDF)** – Highlights unique words by lowering the score of common words.
   - TF-IDF essentially combines TF and IDF to give a balanced score.
-It’s a technique to quantify important or rare words that appear frequently in documents
+It’s a technique to quantify important or rare words that appear frequently in documents.
 - **Nearest Neighbor**

 ## Data Model Preparation and Optimization